 1 tbsp. fresh coriander – finely chopped

 Heat the oil in a large skillet.
 When nice and hot, add the onion and let soften before adding the garlic.
-Stir together and cook for a minute or two.
-While the onion and garlic are cooking measure the spices into a little bowl and blend them together.
-Tip them into the skillet and keep stirring for a couple of minutes until you can smell the spices.
+Stir together and cook for a minute or two then add the ginger and stir.
+Mix all the spices together and tip into the pan, keep stirring for a couple of minutes until you can smell the spices.

 Next come the potatoes, coconut milk and broth.
-Bring to a boil, then turn down the heat and simmer with a lid on the pan for 5 minutes.
+Bring to a boil, then turn down the heat and simmer with a lid on for 5 minutes until the potatoes are a little tender.

 Mix in the spinach and let it wilt for 5 minutes.

-Pour in the peas and cook for a few minutes.
+Pour in the peas and cook a few minutes.

-Make sure that the potatoes are cooked through before spooning in the mango chutney and sprinkling over the coriander.
+Make sure that the potatoes are cooked through before pouring in the lime juice and spooning in the lime pickle/mango chutney and sprinkling over the coriander.
 Stir again and serve straight away.